-Education is a cumulative process of development of intellectual, abilities, skills and attitudes, all of which form our various outlooks and dispositions to action in life generally (Adesemowo & Sotonade, 2022).
-Regarding this study education will mean schooling or training that one obtained through academic institutions.
+Education is a cumulative process of development of intellectual abilities, skills, and attitudes, all of which form our various outlooks and dispositions to action in life generally (Adesemowo & Sotonade, 2022).
+In the context of this study, education refers to the schooling or training obtained through academic institutions.